 Techniques in Home Winemaking by Daniel Pambianchi

-Books for specific traditions
+Books for Specific Traditions

 Each of these books, except the last, focuses on a specific tradition of fermentation and other preservation.
 The first two are practical and straightforward.
 But the third and fourth are more like anthropology texts than recipe books.